Should I Stop or Should I Go: Early Stopping with Heterogeneous Populations: Additional Simulation Experiments

 \section{Additional Simulation Experiments}

 In this section, we present detailed results from our simulation experiments. \cref{moregaussian} presents results with Gaussian outcomes and \cref{morette} presents results with time-to-event outcomes.
 In almost all settings, CLASH outperforms both the homogeneous and SUBTLE baselines.
-We note that CLASH's performance gains are relatively limited in two situations: (1) When the harmed group forms $50\%$ of the population and the treatment has no effect on the remaining population, and (2) when the harmed group forms $12.5\%$ of the population and we observe a large number of covariates.
-However, even in these cases, CLASH's stopping probability is equivalent to the baselines.
+We note that CLASH's performance gains are relatively limited in three situations: (1) when the harmed group forms $50\%$ of the population (i.e., is no longer a true ``minority'') and the treatment has no effect on the remaining population, (2) when the experiment collects a very large number of covariates ($d=500$), and (3) when the experiment recruits a very small number of participants ($N=200$).
+However, even in these settings, CLASH's stopping probability is equivalent to the baselines.